The Third Rule Of Financial Independence Could Also Be Your Biggest Regret

 3. Independent School Tuition

 If you want the option to pay back-breaking $20,000–$75,000 a year for private school when you're FIRE, you need cash flow or a large taxable brokerage portfolio to draw from.
-Otherwise, public school is the only option.
+Otherwise, public school or homeschooling are the only options.

 I’m a supporter of public schools, having attended them since immigrating to America in 1991.
 There’s tremendous character-building value in navigating challenges early.
 The real world is a harsh place to operate.